 First off, most of this war on tracking has to do with personally identifiable information.
 I realize there is still some debate surrounding the definition of “personally identifiable,” but in the most basic sense, affiliate marketing is focused on tracking referrals for real actions on an advertiser’s site.
 In order to do this, it is not required that we know personal information about the user like who they’re in a relationship with, who they work for, or what they had for dinner last night (like you would find on Facebook, Twitter, or LinkedIn).

-Why is the FTC Cracking Down on Cookies?
+Why Is the FTC Cracking Down on Cookies?

 I also recognized that many malicious identity and credit card thieves, information sellers, etc. utilize cookie tracking because it is the quickest, simplest solution.
 Even if the accuracy is lower, they can still get a ton of data.
 Protecting users from malicious cookies might actually be a great way to eliminate a large portion of fraud out there.
 However, I would like to suggest that these types of fraudsters will always find a way.

 Another reason for the cookie crack down might point to some larger forces at play.
 Ever think about who would have access to the largest amounts of user data if cookie tracking was obsolete?
 My guess is that there is some pretty seriously lobbying going on to control cookie-based tracking, because let’s face it, nothing in government ever gets done regarding technology if there’s not an influential business behind it.
-Even the Obama administration is calling for a “privacy bill of rights,” which sounds very glorious to the consumer with little knowledge.
+Even the Obama administration called for a “privacy bill of rights,” which sounds very glorious to the consumer with little knowledge.
 Though the specifics have not been disclosed, I can bet this has more to do with a few big spenders that are a little annoyed by Facebook, Gmail and others who are displaying ads based on “personal” user data.

 Letting Go of Cookie-Based Tracking